gavndev/social-links-profile/README.md

 Jovan Banks, my best friend, really supported me and pushed me through making this.
 My very first project and I'm incredibly proud of it

-Frontend Mentor, for the great idea and constant practice, I wil definitely be doing more!
+Frontend Mentor, for the great idea and constant practice, I will definitely be doing more!

+and my lovely girlfriend, Veena, who gives me constant support through everything.
+Look at what I made!